erblast/parcats/cran-comments.md

+## Re-Submission
+* Changed Title in DESCRIPTION to title case
+* all package names in DESCRIPTION are now single quoted

 ## Test environments
 * local Win64, R 3.6.1 (including visual check of htmlwidget)
 * local OS64, R 3.6.1 (including visual check of htmlwidget)